da03/implicit_chain_of_thought/README.md

 ## Datasets & Pretrained Models & Logs

+All dataset files and log files during inference are included in this repo, with the exception of large training files maintained using Git LFS.
+Model checkpoints are stored on Google Drive.
+The folder containing all checkpoints can be found at [this link](https://drive.google.com/drive/folders/1ftYOXtC1ZtxYykwMGGPW24n8L1tuFvOK?usp=sharing)

 * 4 X 4 Mult - GPT-2: [data](data/4_by_4_mult/) [model]() [log](logs/4_by_4_mult/gpt2/log.generate)
 * 4 X 4 Mult - GPT-2 Medium: [data](data/4_by_4_mult/) [model]() [log](logs/4_by_4_mult/gpt2-medium/log.generate)
 * 5 X 5 Mult - GPT-2: [data](data/5_by_5_mult/) [model]() [log](logs/5_by_5_mult/gpt2/log.generate)